 Each room has a multimedia element with touch screens, short films, interactive games, virtual reality, models and reconstructions of buildings.
-You can build your own temple, control a puppet and even become a character in an animation where you are touring Bangkok’s famous sights.
+You can build your own temple, control a puppet and even become a character in an animation touring Bangkok’s famous sights.
 The multimedia elements are impressive and well-designed adding to the enjoyment of the tour.

 Half-way through the tour, you can take a break in the observation deck coffee bar and enjoy a great view of Loha Prasat and the Golden Mount.

+There is also a library, souvenir shop, and two cafes.
 The Rattanakosin Exhibition Hall is a great place to visit if you want to gain an understanding of Thailand’s culture, history, and people.